glenjarvis/dmarc-lambda/README.md

 The specific technology used in this project uses `Amazon Web Services` (AWS) heavily in a serverless stack.
 These are the services that are used:

 1. Reports are sent from email agents (`google.com`, `yahoo.com`, `aol.com`, etc.) via email.
-The AWS service that receives email is `Simple Email Service` (`SES`)
+The AWS service that receives email is `Simple Email Service` (`SES`).
 1. Contents of these emails are stored in an AWS service called `Simple Storage Service` (`S3`).
 1. Code is needed to parse that email and extract the attached file.
 This code runs serverless in an AWS `Lambda` service.
 Once the attachment is parsed from the email (that is still stored in `S3`), the attachment will be also be stored in *another* `S3` location.
 Lambda log output will be stored in the AWS CloudWatch service.
 1. Code is needed to parse the previously attached `DMARC` compressed reports (`xml` compressed as either `zip` or `gz`).
 This will also run as a serverless `Lambda`.
 1. Finally, the parsed data needs stored.
 The simplest place to store this data is in the AWS service called `DynamoDB`.
 One can convert that data to a Relational Database format of their choice.
-1. Meaningful reports from the previously collected data can then be generated
+1. Meaningful reports from the previously collected data can then be generated.

 # Easy to Contribute to this OpenSource Project